170%

 03

-Developer Velocity, CI/CD, Build Systems, Cloud Infrastructure (GCP), Canary Deployments, Deployment Reliability
+Developer Velocity, CI/CD, Build Systems, Deployment Reliability

 Anthropic Claude Code, OpenAI Codex, Snowflake, Looker, Tableau, Datadog, Splunk, Qualtrics